matteomastromoro/figma-cameralocations/README.md

 7. Click **Add**.
 8. Repeat for each command you want to map.

-This allows you to trigger the save/recall actions using your preferred shortcuts without needing an external script on macOS.

 ## Development

 If you want to modify or extend this plugin: